This is an illustration from

 "Vishap" is

+an Armenian word for "dragon" or "serpent."
+The image depicts a vishap stone.
 Sources describe how in Armenian mythology, these creatures are thought to

 originate from the mountains.
 They are associated with fire, wickedness, and also